 More importantly, though, teams must ensure that players and staff do not become infected with COVID-19 before football can resume.
 While the NFL has released guidelines to teams for re-opening their facilities safely (including reducing the number of employees working at one time and creating an infection response team), some players are still apprehensive about stepping onto the field again.

-For instance, Denver Broncos defensive back Kareem Jackson told reporters: “If there’s any threat of us being able to contract Covid in any way and spread it to our families or anybody else, it just doesn’t make sense.”
-Indeed, NFL Commissioner Joe Goodell has admitted that there is still uncertainty around the resumption plans, claiming it’s impossible to predict what the next few months will bring, though he added that the league will be prepared to address any contingencies as they arise.
+For instance, Denver Broncos defensive back Kareem Jackson told reporters: “If there’s any threat of us being able to contract Covid and spread it to our families or anybody else, it just doesn’t make sense.”
+Indeed, NFL Commissioner Joe Goodell has admitted that there is still uncertainty around the resumption plans, claiming it’s impossible to predict the next few months.
+However, he added that the league would be prepared to address any contingencies.